ivana-stopka/sqlalchemy-challenge/README.md

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
 To help with your trip planning, you need to do some climate analysis on the area.
 The following outlines what you need to do.

 Step 1 - Climate Analysis and Exploration
-The analysis for Step 1 is contained in main.ipynb with the data sourced from hawaii.sqlite database.
+The analysis for Step 1 is contained in main.ipynb with the data sourced from hawaii.sqlite database (located in Resources folder).

 Step 2 - Climate App
 See app.py for the Flask API based on the queries developed in Step 1.